APOSTOLIC LETTER "MOTU PROPRIO"

 OF THE SUPREME PONTIFF BENEDICT XVI

-Given in Rome, at St Peter's, on 2 July 2009, the fifth year of Our Pontificate.
+Given in Rome, at St Peter's, on 26 October in the year 2009, the fifth of my Pontificate.

 BENEDICTUS PP. XVI

 Copyright © Dicastero per la Comunicazione - Libreria Editrice Vaticana